 - Attitude.
 Apprentices are in a program to learn a trade.
 They are expected to be positive, ask questions, and be ambitious. - Good Communication.
 It's one of the keys to success in the apprenticeship program.
 An apprentice is expected to have good communication with their coordinator, their employer, their instructor, and the Committee.
-They are expected to respond to phone calls and correspondence in a timely manner. - o An apprentice must contact the apprenticeship office when: - o They have a change of phone, address or email - They are out of work or had a change of employment - They have a change in county selection - An apprentice is encouraged to subscribe to Flash Alert to receive emergency communications from the College: - o The link to subscribe is in the footer of the website nwcoc.com - Monthly Progress Reports (MPRs).
+They are expected to respond to phone calls and correspondence in a timely manner. - An apprentice must contact the apprenticeship office when: - They have a change of phone, address or email - They are out of work or had a change of employment - They have a change in county selection - They will miss or have missed a class - An apprentice is encouraged to subscribe to Flash Alert to receive emergency communications from the College: - The link to subscribe is in the footer of the website nwcoc.com - Annual renewal of the subscription is needed to keep the service active while in the program. - Monthly Progress Reports (MPRs).
 MPRS are due on the 1st of the month.
 There is a 9-day grace period, therefore, MPRs submitted after the 10th of the month are considered late.
-MPRs that are not signed or completed correctly will be returned as incomplete. - Related Training.
+MPRs that are not signed or completed correctly will be returned as incomplete.
+If incomplete MPRs are not finalized and resubmitted by the due date, they are considered late.
+See Monthly Progress Reports for the full requirements. - Related Training.
 Apprentices are expected to attend ALL related training classes.
 Apprentices must contact their instructor and coordinator if they miss class. - On-the-Job Training (OJT).
 Apprentices will work with their coordinator regarding dispatch and work for registered training agents (TA).
 OJT hours will not count if an apprentice is working for a non-approved TA. - Follow Directions.
-Apprentices are expected to diligently and faithfully perform the work assigned by their supervisor or instructor in support of their education. - Working Safe.
+Apprentices are expected to diligently and faithfully perform the work assigned by their supervisor or instructor in support of their education. - Work Safe.
 Apprentices are expected to learn, develop, and practice safe work habits.
-They will go through safety training prior to being dispatched.
+They will complete safety training within the first 1000 hours of the program.
 Safety is everyone's responsibility. - Apprentice Ambassador.
 An apprentice is expected to conduct themselves in a professional manner at all times as a representative of their apprenticeship program. - Punctuality.
 Apprentices are expected to be on time for work and class. - Wear Appropriate Clothing and Footwear.
-Apprentices are expected to wear clothing and footwear appropriate for the time of year and for the work they will be doing.
+Apprentices are expected to wear clothing and footwear appropriate for the time of year, for the work they will be doing and while in related training.

-APPRENTICESHP REGISTRATION AGREEMENT
+APPRENTICESHIP REGISTRATION AGREEMENT